MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hybrid-preview-azure-vm.md

 # Quickstart: Quickly get started with using Azure CLI to deploy an AKS hybrid cluster on a Windows Server node in an Azure VM

 In this quickstart, you'll learn how to use Azure CLI to test creating AKS hybrid clusters on-premises.
+You can use this quickstart to run a quick proof of concept on an Azure VM, or if you do not have a Windows Server or Azure Stack HCI cluster.

+If you do have a Windows Server or Azure Stack HCI cluster, follow this detailed guide to [get started with deploying AKS hybrid clusters from Azure](aks-hybrid-preview-requirements.md).

 ## Before you begin

 Before you begin, make sure you meet the following requirements:
 - Have access to an Azure subscription.
-- Make sure you’re an owner on the Azure subscription.
+- You’re an owner on the Azure subscription.

 ## Step 1: Register your Azure subscription for features and providers